 Prosecco comes in two main quality levels: DOC (Denominazione di Origine Controllata) and the top tier DOCG (Denominazione di Origine Controllata e Garantita).
 DOCG Proseccos, like those from Conegliano Valdobbiadene, are produced under stricter regulations to ensure superior quality.

-Prosecco is the base for Italy’s most-loved cocktails: Prosecco's light flavour and delicate fizz make it an ideal candidate for imaginative mixing.
+Prosecco is the base for Italy’s most-loved cocktails: Prosecco's light flavour and delicate bubbles make it an ideal candidate for imaginative mixing.
 Complimenting the bitter, citrus flavours of Aperol or Limoncello for the perfect summer spritz, it’s a stalwart in every bar and restaurant in Italy.

 A tribute to the lovers who flock to ‘Juliet’s house’ – Verona's popular tourist attraction.
 The label shows the messages they write on her walls.
 Light, aromatic, fruity fizz.